Get THE RACK DEMO

 Share

-You've got a beautiful female ball python that's been growing for two years.
-She looks healthy, she's eating well, and you're starting to wonder if she's ready for her first breeding season.
+You have a beautiful female ball python that has been growing for two years.
+She looks healthy, she is eating well, and you are starting to wonder if she is ready for her first breeding season.
 But rushing into breeding too early can cost you thousands in vet bills, lost clutches, and breeding reputation damage that takes years to recover from.

-The difference between amateur breeders and professionals isn't just the quality of their snakes.
-It's knowing exactly when each female is physiologically and behaviorally ready to produce healthy clutches.
-Get this wrong, and you're looking at egg binding, follicular stasis, or worse.
+The difference between amateur breeders and professionals is not the quality of their snakes.
+It is knowing exactly when each female is physiologically and behaviorally ready to produce healthy clutches.
+Get this wrong, and you are looking at egg binding, follicular stasis, or worse.

-Every breeder throws around different weight numbers, but here's what actually determines breeding readiness: your female needs to be at least 1,500 grams AND at least 3 years old.
+Every breeder throws around different weight numbers, but here is what determines breeding readiness: your female needs to be at least 1,500 grams AND at least 3 years old.
 The "and" part is crucial because weight without age leads to problems.

 1,500g